 You live in a fancy apartment

 Where you keep your Rolling Stones records

 And a friend of Sacha Distel - yes, you do...

 The Boul'Mich is one totally cool address, the tree-lined Haussmann boulevard that divides the fifth from the sixth arrondissement.
 And this gal not only has hip records from England (this is early Rolling Stones, remember) but a friend of Sacha Distel, M Distel being not only the composer of "La belle vie" ("The Good Life", en anglais) but a bona fide Europop star (in Britain, it was Sacha who had the hit version of "Raindrops Keep Falling On My Head").
-"Where Do You Go To, My Lovely?" is a very simple tune: in the verse "Where you keep your Rol-ling" is all the same note, and in the chorus "Where do you go to" is all the same note as "Where you keep your Rol-ling..."
-I sang the song myself in a somewhat spooky version a year or two back, and I found myself fighting the urge to put the title "Where" on a different note, just to liven things up.
+"Where Do You Go To, My Lovely?" barely qualifies as a simple tune: in the verse "Where you keep your Rol-ling" is all the same note, and in the chorus "Where do you go to" is all the same note as "Where you keep your Rol-ling..."
+I sang the song myself in a somewhat spooky version a couple of years backs, and I found myself fighting the urge to put the title "Where" on a lower note, just to liven things up.
 But what do I know?
 That would probably have killed the sales.
 And somehow the tune is just interesting enough to tell the story, and with one very memorable structural tic.
 To break up the even lines of the folk-song verse format, Sarstedt has a little tag at the end of every quatrain: